dlochrie/acomplish/README.md

 Maybe more to come, including __Photos__, see [Picsee](https://github.com/dlochrie/picsee).

+##ACL - Authorization

+ACL (Access Control List) is managed by a JSON file, should you provide it.
+Right now, ACL is configured by a JSON file, and not through a DB Resource, but that feature could come in time.

+The format for your ACL file looks like:

+    env
+      settings
+        cachedRoles
+        cachedAbilities
+      roles
+        key
+          displayName
+          description
+          abilities

+And the JSON example:

+    {
+      "development": {
+        "settings": {
+          "cacheRoles": "true",
+          "cacheAbilities": "true"
+        },
+        "roles": {
+          "admin": {
+            "displayName": "Admin",
+            "description": "Admins can do anything",
+            "abilities": [{
+              "controller": "posts",
+              "actions": [
+                "create",
+                "update",
+                "delete"
+              ]
+            }]
+          }
+        }
+      }
+    }

+Authorization is determined by a User's Abilities.
+Abilities are a combination of a `controller` and `actions` on that controller.
+The wildcard `*` adds all actions that a controller has.
+Note, actions no not necessarily equal access to a _page_, but to that _action_, which makes authorization useful for RESTful requests as well.

+You can provide as many Roles as you want, and each Role can have multiple abilities.
+If a User has multiple Roles with overlapping Abilities, they are combined, and the User gets the Sum of all the Abilities.

+*Ex.*

+    User
+      Role: Commentor
+      Abilities:
+        Controller: Comments
+        Actions: Create, Edit
+      Role: Moderator
+      Abilities:
+        Controller: Comments
+        Actions: Delete

+In the example above, the User will be able to Create, Edit, and Delete on the Comments Controller.

+###ACL Usage

+To use `authorization` in a controller, you must load the `authorization` controller first:

+    load('authorization');

+...and then use it like:

+    before(use('authorize'));

+You have 3 choices:

+1. Use `authorization` everywhere
+2. Use `authorization` on all actions on a controller
+3. Use `authorization` on specific actions in a controller

+*Everywhere*:
+In the `application_controller` add the following line near the top:

+    before(use('authorize'));

+*All Controller Actions*:
+In any controller, add the following line near the top**:

+    before(use('authorize'));

+*Specific Controller Actions*:
+In any controller, add the following line near the top**:

+    before(use('authorize'), only: ['destroy', 'create']);

+**Remember to `load('authorization')` at the top of you controller to use it.

+###Cached Roles / Abilities
+Use the cache at your own discretion.
+What it basically means is that if you

 ##Install

 *TODO:* Add more instructions for how to configure a cloned app.
+*TODO:* Update based on new JSON confs scheme.

 1. Clone Repo
     `git clone [this repo url]`